swillits/AGScopeBar/README.md

 The right side of the scope bar can also have an accessory view.

-## Why not MGScopeBar?
+### Why not MGScopeBar?

-MGScopeBar, a similar project by Matt Gemmell, has been around for years, but a number of things bugged me about it so wrote this.
-The feature set isn't massively different, but there are enough small changes and a much cleaner API.
+MGScopeBar, a similar project by Matt Gemmell, has been around for years, but a number of things bugged me about it so I wrote this.

 Among the small differences I wanted from MGScopeBar which are noted in the screenshot below: